 From a cost perspective apartments really make great sense if you are travelling as part of a group.
 Traveling alone or even as a couple they are pretty much line ball and therefore not really a financial consideration (except for the savings you can make on cooking your own meals).
 European hotel rooms are usually quite small, so an apartment really starts to come into its own financially if there are three or more of you traveling together.
-Add in the lack of quad and quint share hotel rooms (meaning you need to book multiple rooms) and even a larger apartment starts to make more financial sense than a hotel.
+Add in the lack of quad and quint share hotel rooms (meaning you often need to book multiple rooms) and even a larger apartment starts to make more financial sense than a hotel.
 Expect a two bedroom apartment in Paris to accommodate between 4 and 8 people – with 8 being a real squeeze.

 Do you want to prepare your own meals, or are you planning on eating out all the time?